 Those two posts finally inspired me to take some action.
 First and foremost because I didn't have good backup strategy.
 I mean, copying some files from here to there once in a while cannot be really called 'backup strategy'.
 And I should know better, after witnessing several fatal hard disks failures, of which some inflected significant losses, either in time, money, or precious memories.
-But, those data losses didn't happen to me, and I continued living on the edge,
+But, those data losses didn't happen to me, and I continued living on the edge, careless and backup-free.

 Of course, 10-15 years ago all zeros and ones on my hard disks didn't carry that much value to me.
 Loosing data at that time meant saying farewell to just a few scanned photos, and some music which I grabbed from the CDs or even downloaded from Internet.
 Without being aware of the fact, at that time I had backup of all data important to me, either on paper, or on tapes and CDs.